janverb/testherp/README.md

 OK
 ```

 It remembered that it still had a seed database for `letsencrypt`, and only ran the requested test.
-The whole command took less than two seconds to run.

 # Usage